tinybirdco/use-case-real-time-anomaly-detection/content/z-score.md

 # Z-Score anomalies
+## Using averages and standard deviations to identify anomalies.

-## A method of generating data statistics to identify pattern changes, rather than triggering on a single, isolated data point.
+#### Another method of generating data statistics to identify pattern changes, rather than triggering on single or pairs of isolated data points.

-This recipe was inspired by [this previous Tinybird blog post](https://www.tinybird.co/blog-posts/anomaly-detection).
+This recipe was inspired by [this previous Tinybird blog post about detecting anomalies with Z-scores](https://www.tinybird.co/blog-posts/anomaly-detection).

-Z-scores are a valuable tool for identifying anomalies in real-time time-series data by providing a standardized way to compare individual data points to the overall trend of the data.
+Z-scores are a valuable tool for identifying anomalies in real-time  data by providing a standardized way to compare individual data points to the overall trend of the data.
 When a sensor reading exceeds a certain Z-Score threshold, it indicates a deviation from the expected behavior.
 This method is effective for identifying outliers and anomalies in sensor data.

+Z-scores are based on data averages and standard deviations.
+These statistics are based on a moving time window of the recent data.

-For each new incoming data point, the z-score is calculated using the formula:
+For each new incoming data point, the Z-score is calculated using the formula:
-Z-score = (X_t - μ_t) / σ_t
+Z-score = (value - average) / stddev
 where:

-* X_t is the value of the data point at time t.
+* `value` is the data point being evaluated.
-* μ_t is the rolling average of the data within a chosen window around time t.
+* `average` is the average of the data within the chosen time window.
-* σ_t is the rolling standard deviation of the data within the same window.
+* `stddev` is the standard deviation of the data within the same window.

-Unlike static data where you have all points at once, time-series data points arrive continuously.
-So, we need to define a window size for calculating the Z-score.
-This window represents the timeframe used to calculate the mean and standard deviation for comparison.

 Currently, this Pipe is based on two time windows:
 1) First, the statistics are calculated across the `_stats_time_window_minutes` interval.
 2) Second, anomalies are scanned for using the `_detect_window_seconds` interval.

-The zscore_multiplier defaults to 3.
+Below the `zscore_multiplier defaults to 3, and this parameter is one to experiment with.

 Note: